mjordan/islandora_workbench_docs/docs/fields.md

 `relators:art:person:Jordan, Mark|relators:art:45`

-##### Adding new typed relation targets
+#### Adding new typed relation targets

 Islandora Workbench allows you to add new typed relation targets while creating and updating nodes.
 These targets are taxonomy terms.
 Your configuration file must include the `allow_adding_terms: true` option to add new targets.
-In general, adding new typed relation targets is just like adding new taxonomy terms as described above in the "Taxonomy fields" section.
+In general, adding new typed relation targets is just like adding new taxonomy terms as described above in the "Taxonomy relation fields" section.

 An example of a CSV value that adds a new target term is: